← Back to Resources

 • Polish with consistent technique

-• Clean sample between polishing steps
+• Rinse sample and platen between polishing steps

 • Progress through polishing sequence (9um, 3um, 1um, 0.05um)